Why visibility matters more than speed in e-commerce logistics

 India’s logistics visibility is uneven, but improving fast

-The challenge lies in the more traditional parts of logistics.
-Long-haul trucking and regional transport remain fragmented.
-“A few years ago, unless you were working with a large player, you would only know where the shipment is when someone followed up with the driver,” Dhagat said.
+The bigger challenge lies in traditional trucking and regional transport.
+“A few years ago, visibility was limited unless you worked with large players,” Dhagat said.

 Returns and COD are driven by intent, not movement

-India has built strong operational capability to handle returns at scale.
-The next step is to make returns smarter.
-“Instead of bringing the shipment back to the source, QC checks should happen closer to demand centres,” Dhagat noted.
-This reduces cost and improves efficiency.
+India has built strong operational capability for handling returns.
+The next phase is smarter processing.
+“Quality checks should happen closer to demand centres,” Dhagat said.
+“That reduces cost and improves efficiency.”

 Visibility also protects cost and customer loyalty

-Speed still matters, especially during festive peaks, but it works best when supported by planning, data and transparency.
+Customers are also easier to serve when they know what is happening.
+“Contact centre calls reduce when deliveries are predictable,” he said.
+“Customers return when their experience is consistent.”
+Speed still matters, especially during festive peaks, but it works best when supported by planning and transparency.

 The future belongs to visible supply chains